jurakovic/guidreplace/README.md

 `guidrep` is a simple command-line tool for replacing guids in text files or standard input.
 It reads the input, replaces all guids with new randomly generated ones, and ensures that any repeated guids in the original are replaced with the same new guid.

-This tool is especially useful for anonymizing data exports, resetting identifiers in configuration files, or preparing JSON data for re-import.
+This tool is especially useful for preparing JSON data for re-import, resetting identifiers in configuration files, or anonymizing data exports.

 ### Features

+- **File Processing**
-- **File Processing**: Replace guids in a specified file, with options for in-place editing or outputting to a new file.
+	- Replace guids in a specified file, with options for in-place editing or outputting to a new file
+- **Standard Input/Output Support**
-- **Standard Input/Output Support**: Works with piped input and outputs to standard output.
+	- Works with piped input and outputs to standard output
+- **Flexible Output**
-- **Flexible Output**: Save the results to a specified output file, or automatically generate a new filename based on the original.
+	- Save the results to a specified output file, or automatically generate a new filename based on the original
+- **Cross-Platform**
-- **Cross-Platform**: Runs on Windows, Linux, and macOS.
+	- Runs on Windows, Linux, and macOS

 ### Usage